ponde”[…] some hope a divine leader with prophetic voice

 Conclusion: A Call for Reason

 As noted above, the endeavor of reason is not one that we pursue automatically.
 It takes a deliberate choice.
-In order to be able to assess and decide what seems most reasonable all things considered, one must make an active effort to consider all (relevant) things in the first place.
-One must set out to learn as much as one can about the nature of the world, and consider its implications carefully.
+In order to be able to assess and decide what seems most reasonable all things considered, one must first make an active effort to learn as much as one can about the nature of the world, and then consider the implications carefully.

 What I have argued here is that there is no reasonable alternative to doing this; not that there is no possible alternative.
 For one can surely suspend reason and embrace blind faith, as many religious people do, or embrace unreasoned, incoherent, and self-refuting claims about reality, as many postmodernists do.
 Or one can go with whatever seems most pleasurable in the moment rather than what seems most reasonable all things considered, as we all do all too often.
 Yet one cannot reasonably choose such a suspension of reason.
 Indeed, merely not actively denying reason is not enough.
 The only reasonable choice, it seems, is to consciously choose to pursue the endeavor of reason.